PaulApivat/paulapivat/content/authors/admin/_index.md

 - Visitors
 ---

+I am exploring the intersection of writing, data and code.
+I seek to use data science as a tool to better understand the world.
+I write [atomic essays](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f) to explore ideas.

+My writings can be found on [Medium](https://paulapivat.medium.com/), [Quora](https://www.quora.com/profile/Paul-Apivat-Hanvongse), [dev.to](https://dev.to/paulapivat), [Hashnode](https://paulapivat.hashnode.dev/) and [Notion](https://www.notion.so/Paul-Apivat-ec46608c3ecc412488d3ef57cd53211f)

-I help people and organizations make data-driven decisions.
-I run [Getwyze](http://getwyze.com/), a data-agency that provides services in data cleaning, analysis and visualizations.
+I can provide [services](http://getwyze.com/) in data cleaning, analysis and visualizations.

 I started in organizational psychology and have branched out to data science.
 For daily updates on my data science journey, find me on [Twitter](https://twitter.com/paulapivat).